Sandesh7931/SandeshHumbad-portfolio/README.md

-# Prathamesh 3D Portfolio 🚀
+# Sandesh 3D Portfolio 🚀

 A stunning 3D developer portfolio built using **React**, **Three.js**, and **TailwindCSS**, deployed on **Vercel**.
 This portfolio highlights my skills, experience, and projects with a visually appealing and interactive interface.